Why Non-Residents Get Flagged, Restricted, or Frozen (2026 Guide)

 UK banks are required under financial regulations to monitor:

-They do not audit tax returns directly, but they assess whether financial behavior matches declared business activity.
+They do not audit tax returns directly, but they assess whether the financial behavior matches the declared business activity.

-For non-residents, this scrutiny is higher due to cross-border complexity and limited contextual visibility.
+This review is higher for non-residents because of cross-border complexity and limited contextual visibility.

 1. Revenue mismatch between bank and HMRC filings